sixman9/vcproj2cmake/README.txt

 === mappings files (definitions, dependencies, library directories, include directories) ===

-Certain compiler defines might be Win32-only, and certain other defines might need a different replacement on a certain other platform.
+Certain compiler defines in your projects may be Win32-only, and certain other defines might need a different replacement on a certain other platform.

 Dito with library dependencies, and especially with include and library directories.